lohith-ar/maincourse_java_jfse_mc01_outcome02_02/PROBLEM.md

    - Empty and null inputs should be checked
    ```
+Class FruitUtil must be implemented using TDD for the following methods

+    + searchFruit(List<String> fruits, String searchFruit): boolean
+             return false if parameters are null or empty
+    + sortFruits(List<String> fruits): Optional<List<String>>
+             return empty Optional if parameters are null or empty
+    +  getFruitByTaste(Map<String, String> fruits, String searchTaste) :String
+              return null if parameters are null or empty

 **NOTE: ALL THE METHODS SHOULD BE IMPLEMENTED USING STREAMS API ONLY**